Simon David Miller: Feature films

 Miller's debut feature, the Scottish Gaelic feature film, Seachd: The Inaccessible Pinnacle, was released in 2007.
 The film was nominated for 3 BAFTAs and Miller for the Michael Powell Award.
 It was warmly received with comparisons drawn to works such as Big Fish and The Princess Bride, and it was the first feature film in Scottish Gaelic to gain theatrical release.

 The film was written in collaboration with Jo Cockwell and several Scottish Gaelic writers and poets, including Angus Peter Campbell, Aonghas MacNeacail and Iain Finlay Macleod.

 In 2007 as the film prepared for its UK premiere in the Highlands, controversy arose as BAFTA refused to put forward Seachd as a candidate for Best Foreign Language Film Category at the 2008 Academy Awards.
 The ensuing controversy led to widespread coverage in the national and international press and the film's producer Christopher Young resigning his membership of BAFTA.

 Short films

 The short film, Foighidinn – The Crimson Snowdrop debuted at the Edinburgh International Film Festival in 2005 and went on to screen at film festivals across the world.
 The film was the inspiration for Seachd which incorporates several sequences from Foighidinn.

 Miller's first short film premiered at the Edinburgh International Film Festival in 2004.
 Controversy surrounded the film in 2005 when it was incorrectly linked to the death of a child from the school attended by several of the cast.

 New Forest Film Festival

-Miller is the co-founder of the New Forest Film Festival with film critic and broadcaster, Mark Kermode, film professor, Linda Ruth Williams, writer and illustrator Jo Cockwell and film historian, Mike Hammond.
+Miller is a co-founder of the New Forest Film Festival, with film critic and broadcaster Mark Kermode, film professor Linda Ruth Williams, writer and illustrator Jo Cockwell, and film historian Mike Hammond.